Optimization with delay-induced bifurcations: Demonstration of principle

-Next, consider non-local bifurcations occurring in this system.
-Based on the analysis in \cite{Janson_two-well_delay_2019}, we expect at least two kinds of homoclinic bifurcations leading to the disappearance of localised attractors.
-The simplest bifurcation occurs when the manifolds of a saddle-focus fixed point at a landscape maximum close to form a homoclinic loop.
+The simplest homoclinic bifurcation occurs when the manifolds of a saddle-focus fixed point at a landscape maximum close to form a homoclinic loop.
 A more complex scenario takes place if below the homoclinic bifurcation, the saddle-focus at a maximum has undergone AH bifurcation and gave birth to a saddle cycle.
-Then the homoclinic loop is formed by the manifolds of this saddle cycle rather than those of the fixed point.
+Then the homoclinic ``loop" is formed by the manifolds of this saddle cycle rather than those of the fixed point.
+Note, that the unstable manifold of the saddle cycle has dimension two, rather than one in the case of the simplest saddle fixed point.
+The structure formed by the manifolds of the saddle cycle at the homoclinic bifurcation is more complex than the relatively simple loop created by the manifolds of the saddle point.
+For this reason, when describing the homoclinic bifurcation involving the saddle cycle, we refer to a ``loop", rather than the loop.
 In either case, the end result is the disappearance of the local attractor as a result of its collision with either the saddle point, or the saddle cycle.

 With this, as predicted by Shilnikov's theorem for a homoclinic loop of a saddle-focus in ODEs \cite{Shilnikov_chaos_from_homoclinic_loop_DANSSSR65,Shilnikov_homoclinic_loop_MUSSR68}, depending on the value of its saddle quantity $\sigma$, before such a collision one can expect two different kinds of dynamics.
 Namely, $\sigma \lambda_1 Re(\lambda_{2,3})$, where $\lambda_1$ is the positive real eigenvalue of the fixed point, and $\lambda_{2,3}$ are eigenvalues with the negative real parts closest to zero.
 If $\sigma 0$, the homoclinic loop is expected to be ``safe" and should coincide with the limit cycle at the instant of collision.
 This result was verified for a special form of a DDE \cite{Walther_DDE_heteroclinic_to_periodic_TAMS85,Walther_DDE_periodic_orbits_from_homoclinic_BCP89}.
-If $\sigma 0$, the loop is expected to be ``dangerous", and at $\tau$ just below the loop formation the localised attractor should be chaotic.
+If $\sigma 0$, the loop is expected to be ``dangerous", and at $\tau$ just below the loop formation the localized attractor should be chaotic.
 However, to the best of our knowledge, this was not verified for DDEs.
-Regardless of the kind of the homoclinic loop, the localised attractor should disappear, but in Fig.~\ref{fig_5_well_low5_broad5_bd}(b) we nevertheless indicate the instants when the saddle quantities of all saddle-foci at the maxima of $V$ change sign from negative to positive by filled yellow circles on the vertical green lines.
+Regardless of the kind of the homoclinic loop, the localized attractor should disappear, but in Fig.~\ref{fig_5_well_low5_broad5_bd}(b) we nevertheless indicate the values of $\tau$ at which the saddle quantities of all saddle-foci at the maxima of $V$ change sign from negative to positive by filled yellow circles on the vertical green lines.